 Does McConnell’s make seasonal flavors?

 Yes, we have a handful of ice creams that we make during the winter/ holiday season.
 Along with our seasonally-specific flavors, we partner throughout the year with local farms, artisans, and purveyors to make Limited Edition flavors.
-Please visit our online store, our McC's scoop shops, sign up for our mailing list and follow our social media, to stay abreast of the latest and greatest from our kitchen at The Old Dairy.
+Please visit our online store, our McC's scoop shops, and follow our social media, to stay abreast of the latest and greatest from our kitchen at The Old Dairy.

 How do I soften the ice cream when it’s too frozen?